Infineon/mbedtls-optiga-trust-x/README.md

 * OPTIGA™ Trust X Application Notes [Framework](https://github.com/Infineon/optiga-trust-x)
 * Infineon OPTIGA™ Trust X [Shield2Go](https://www.infineon.com/cms/en/product/evaluation-boards/s2go-security-optiga-x/)
 * Raspberry Pi (preffered), or any other Linux machine which has WiFi capability

-## What is mbedTLS
-[mbed TLS](https://tls.mbed.org/) (previously PolarSSL) is a wide-known implementation of the [TLS and SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocols and the respective cryptographic algorithms.
-It is dual-licensed with the Apache License version 2.0 (with GPLv2 also available).

 ## How we use OPTIGA™ Trust X with mbedTLS
 Even though this particular example demonstrated a TLS connection using WiFi-chip ESP32, the way how mbedTLS is used here is generic for all mbedTLS capable systems.
 In this example we use macroses like `MBEDTLS_ECDH_COMPUTE_SHARED_ALT` provided by mbedTLS to enable **alt**ernative  function implementaions.
 For more details please refer to the respective [Wiki section](https://github.com/Infineon/mbedtls-optiga-trust-x/wiki#howto_mbedtls)